 By: Jason Jowers

-On March 10th, 2021, OneOp Family Development hosted the webinar, “Supporting Parents and Children Through Hazards and Disasters, ” part of the 2021 Military Family Readiness Academy series Disaster and Hazard Readiness in Action.
+On March 10th, 2021, OneOp hosted the webinar, “Supporting Parents and Children Through Hazards and Disasters, ” part of the 2021 Military Family Readiness Academy series Disaster and Hazard Readiness in Action.

-For our Family Development session, we wanted to provide tips and strategies for service professionals that have been working with military families over the past year, specifically during the COVID-19 pandemic.
-We also wanted to address the importance of planning for increases in domestic violence and child maltreatment during emergencies and explore what serving victims in this context look like.
+For this webinar session, we wanted to provide tips and strategies for service professionals that have been working with military families over the past year, specifically during the COVID-19 pandemic.
+We also wanted to address the importance of planning for increases in domestic violence and child maltreatment during emergencies and explore what serving victims in this context looks like.

 We were joined in this webinar by two presenters.
 Beth Meeks is the Director of Capacity and Technical Assistance at the National Network to End Domestic Violence (NNEDV), and Dr. Sara Johnson is an Associate Professor of Pediatrics at the Johns Hopkins School of Medicine and Co-Director of the Ruth and Norman Rales Center for the Integration of Health and Education.
 They both shared their expertise in working with families during times of crisis.